For the treatment of Irritable Bowel Syndrome with Diarrhea (IBS-D) in adults

 Patients had simultaneous improvement in both abdominal pain and diarrhea as seen in two Phase 3 clinical trials1,2

-Significantly more VIBERZI 100 mg-treated patients were responders vs placebo
+In study IBS-3001,1 Significantly more viberzi 100 mg-treated patients were responders vs placebo AT 3 MONTHS

 Relief of both symptoms was maintained throughout treatment1,2

-The proportion of patients who were combined responders to VIBERZI at each 4-week interval was numerically higher than placebo as early as month 1 through month 61
+In clinical trials, the proportion of patients who were combined responders to VIBERZI at each 4-week interval was numerically higher than placebo as early as Month 1 through Month 61

 Data from a randomized, parallel-group, multicenter, multinational, double-blind, placebo-controlled, Phase 3 clinical trial in IBS-D adult patients aged 18-80 years.
 Graphs depict response rate for study population at each monthly interval (additional analyses).1,2